 When you enter the Parc de la Ciutadella you find the Barcelona Zoo to your right.
 We didn’t visit the zoo, but we did take a walk through the park which is pretty nice, with wide lanes and a large fountain by Josep Fontserè.

 When you exit the park to the north you just have to cross the street to get to the Passeig Lluís Companys and the Arc de Triomf.

 From there we walked back in the direction of the Barri Gotíc and Ciutat Vella, where we wandered through the little streets until we finally reached the famous Barcelona Rambla.
 It was evening by now and we were both exhausted from our first day in Barcelona, so we walked up La Rambla, had some dinner and called it a night.

 If you’re looking for an apartment rather than a hotel, I would recommend checking airbnb.
 Sign up through my link and get a discount on your first stay!

 We received complimentary tickets for the Bus Turistic from Turisme de Barcelona.
 This doesn’t change the fact that all opinions expressed are my own.
-The links to Booking.com and TripAdvisor are affiliate links.
-If you book a stay through them, I earn a small commission at no extra cost to you.
-Thanks for supporting the site!!
+Some of the links in this post are affiliate links.
+If you book something through them, I earn a small commission at no extra cost to you.
+Thanks for supporting the site!